-- 1 Enter cd ../4_current/ in the Tk Console to change to the directory for this subsection.
-Be sure that you have copied the files pore_all.psf and pore_all.pdb into this directory as instructed at the end of the last subsection. - 2 First we need to generate the constraint file using the parameters that reproduce the experimental dielectric constant.
-In the Tk Console, enter source constrainSilicon.tcl. - 3 Now we need to equilibrate our system.
+3 Now we need to equilibrate our system.
 We'll start by performing energy minimization.
 Take a look at the NAMD configuration file eq0.namd in your text editor.
-The values given for cellBasisVector1 and cellBasisVector2 match those given in ../1_build/membrane_hex.bound.
+The values given for cellBasisVector1 and cellBasisVector2 match those given in ../1\build/membrane\hex.bound.
+If you used InorganicBuilder to generate the pore, you should replace values with your own.
 The third basis vector is dependent on the size of the water box we added.
 To determine it, in the Tk Console window (Extensions → Tk Console) type the following commands: